Last Modified April 06, 2018

 Your Housing Benefit and Council Tax Support awards will usually start from the Monday following the date we receive your claim form, or in certain circumstances, the Monday following the date you informed us that you wished to make a claim for benefit.

 However, we can consider awarding you benefit from an earlier date.
 This is called backdating.

 For pension-age customers the maximum period your claim can be backdated is currently three months from the date of your claim.
 However, you don't have to give any reasons why you delayed in making your claim.
 As long as you would have qualified for benefit during the three months immediately prior to your claim, this additional benefit should be awarded automatically.

-For working-age customers we can consider backdating your claim for a maximum of one month from the date of your claim for Housing Benefit, and six months for Council Tax Support.
+For working-age customers we can consider backdating your claim for a maximum of one month from the date you request in writing that you would like your claim to be backdated.
 However, we can only backdate your claim if the following conditions are satisfied: